antrea-io/antrea/docs/egress.md

 the "network IP".
 Additionally, for IPv4, the last IP in the CIDR, which traditionally represents the "broadcast IP", will also be excluded.
 As a result, providing a /32 CIDR or a /31 CIDR will yield an empty pool of IP addresses.
-A /28 CIDR will yield 14 allocatable IP ddresses.
+A /28 CIDR will yield 14 allocatable IP addresses.
 In the future we may make this behavior configurable, so that the full CIDR can be used if desired.

 ### SubnetInfo